just-hugo/Seshat-Youtube-Archival/README.md

 # 🚧 Work In Progress

+Named for Seshat, the Egyptian goddess of writing, wisdom, and knowledge.

 # **Goal**

 Create a set of scripts to assist in collecting and archiving information on the internet.